-These are available from feed stores, or information on mixing them at home can be obtained from State experiment stations.
+(3) Animals can be fed a supplement of special high-magnesium mineral salt blocks or mineral salt mixtures.
+These are available from feed stores or information on mixing them at home can be obtained from State experiment stations.
 They often contain dried molasses, grain, or some other material to make them palatable to animals.
 Also, magnesium may be added to a protein supplement or silage.

-Licking wheels or licking belts are sometimes used to slowly dispense magnesium oxide or magnesium sulfate in molasses.
-One must be certain that the magnesium remains in suspension or solution, and that the magnesium concentration is high enough for the animals.
-Milking cows or cows nursing calves should get magnesium supplements daily.
+Licking wheels or licking belts are sometimes used that slowly dispense magnesium oxide or magnesium sulfate in molasses.
+Cows that are milking, or nursing calves, should get magnesium supplements daily.
+If forage is high in nitrogen, supplement it with hay, molasses, or grain.